irc-developer/lorcana-reglas/02. Habilidades de las cartas/Set 1 - Cartas.md

 PUNY PIRATE!
 During your turn, whenever this character banishes another character in a challenge, you may deal 2 damage to chosen opposing character.

  ---

+### Sudden Chill

+Song

+Each opponent chooses and discards a card.